reactive/data-client/docs/guides/url.md

 It does this by using that `urlRoot` static property in two static methods:

 - [url(urlParams)](../api/resource#static-url-t-extends-typeof-resource-urlparams-partial-abstractinstancetype-t-string)
-  - handles most Request Shapes
+  - handles most Fetch Shapes
 - [listUrl(searchParams)](../api/resource#static-listurl-t-extends-typeof-resource-searchparams-readonly-record-string-string-string)
   - used in createRequest() and listRequest()